e271828e/Flight.jl/docs/notes/design/framework_spec.md

 > `finally shutdown!` → **(5)** join under the 5 s cap → `run!` returns

 **Why the final snapshot goes out before the status is set.** Publishing first guarantees that output devices can flush the true final state.
-The status that follows carries the run's cumulative diagnostic counters ([§9.8][s9-8]) — the complete warning account of a run nobody watched.
+The status in that terminal snapshot carries the run's cumulative diagnostic counters ([§9.8][s9-8]) — the complete warning account of a run nobody watched.

 **Rule.** That terminal snapshot is retained in the log unconditionally, under any `log_every` and any `log_max` ([§9.2][s9-2]).